 Devils Tower National Monument

-• In 1906, Teddy Roosevelt named the tower the United States’ first national monument.
+- In 1906, President Teddy Roosevelt named the tower the United States’ first national monument.

-• Also known as Bears Lodge, the tower is considered a sacred worship site by many Native Americans who leave colorful prayer cloths tied to trees near its base (please don’t disturb them).
+- Also known as Bears Lodge, the tower is considered a sacred worship site by many American Indians who leave colorful prayer cloths tied to trees near its base (please don’t disturb them).

-• According to the park service, “When the proclamation establishing Devils Tower was published, the apostrophe was unintentionally dropped from ‘Devil’s’ — and this clerical error was never officially corrected.”
+- According to the National Park Service, “When the proclamation establishing Devils Tower was published, the apostrophe was unintentionally dropped from ‘Devil’s’ — and this clerical error was never officially corrected.”

 - Rocks regularly break away from the tower’s steep walls.

 - A variety of animals make their home in and around the monument, including deer, prairie dogs, rabbits, bats, red fox and bobcats.